ZenLedger Review

 ZenLedger Overview

 ZenLedger was founded in Seattle in 2017 and was built with American tax rules as the design priority from the start.
 The company focuses heavily on CPA partnerships - accounting firms use white-label versions of their software.
-The dashboard centers on IRS compliance: every report generates with Form 8949 formatting baked in, which eliminates the manual reformatting step that makes crypto tax data painful to import into TurboTax.
+The profile lists Form 8949 formatting and TurboTax import support.
+Check the exported report against source records before filing.

 CPA Network and Professional Access

 The CPA features are where ZenLedger differentiates most clearly from Koinly.
-The platform maintains a directory of crypto-specialized accountants — users can browse profiles, filter by state, and schedule a consultation through the platform without needing to export anything first.
+The platform lists a directory of crypto-specialized accountants.
+Users can browse profiles, filter by state, and arrange a consultation.
 The practical value: CPAs get read-only access to the full transaction history and can generate their own reports directly.
 That eliminates the export-and-email loop entirely, and accountants have noted it reduces miscategorization errors (staking rewards logged as trades is a common example).
 CPA access is included from the Premium tier up.
 The Starter plan does not have it, which limits its value for anyone working with a tax professional.

 US Tax Form Support and IRS Compliance